hangol4/Dynamics-Language-Model/README.md

 ## RAG examples

 Over the course of the project, I downloaded from the internet and tested many RAG examples.
 The performacnce of neither of them was satisfactory for our purposes.
-They can be found in the [rag_examples](work/rag_examples) directory, and are summarized below.
+They can be found in the [rag_examples](work/rag_examples) directory, and are summarised below.

 ### `rag-from-household-objects.py`
 - [source](https://github.com/joelgrus/rag-from-household-objects)
 - follow instructions in [Setting up Sentence Transformers](#setting-up-sentence-transformers)
 - when using the suggested database of ig nobels, it can't answer simple questions such as 'Who won the 2014 ig nobel prize for psychology?' or 'What did Brian Wansink win an ig nobel for?', even when one chunk is the entry for an entire year.
-It seems like the less common words such as '2014' and proper nouns don't get embedded
+It seems like the less common words, such as '2014' and proper nouns, don't get embedded

 ### `ollama_rag_example.py`
 - [source](https://ollama.com/blog/embedding-models)
 - before running the script, install Chroma with `pip install chromadb`
-- it answers the example questions about llamas well, but when trying to query the ig nobel database it doesn't retreive the relevant chunk, even when we try to retrieve two most relevant chunks and use relatifely large chunks (2000 characters - see [retrieved_chunks_ollama_rag_example](work/rag_examples/retreived_chunks_ollama_rag_example/))
+- it answers the example questions about llamas well, but when trying to query the ig nobel database it doesn't retrieve the relevant chunk, even when we try to retrieve the two most relevant chunks and use relatively large chunks (2000 characters - see [retrieved_chunks_ollama_rag_example](work/rag_examples/retreived_chunks_ollama_rag_example/))

 ### `langchain/qa/qa.ipynb`
 - [source](https://github.com/hwchase17/chroma-langchain/blob/master/qa.ipynb)